Bamboo cannon: Boga

 The boga or "PVC cannon" is a modern version of the bamboo cannon.
 A boga is operated in much the same way as a bamboo cannon, but held in the manner of a rocket launcher.
 Originating in the province of Cavite, use of the device has been banned by the national government since 2006.

 The device is made PVC piping of substantial diameter, mated to a toy gun.
 Denatured alcohol (alternatively, paint thinner or acetone) is squirted or sprayed into the pipe's breech end.
 The substance is ignited by the toy gun's trigger mechanism connected to a piezo igniter, or by applying fire.
 The combination of air and flammable fuel in the pipe's enclosed space, when ignited by a spark from the trigger or a flame, causes the mixture to combust.

 Prototypes were made in segments from tin cans or cut PET bottles, linked with packaging tape or electrical tape, while later boga were made of PVC pipe.
 Other modifications were then introduced, such as firing round projectiles which can be used as weapons, and PET bottles as the breech end.

-In Kidapawan, North Cotabato, the Kanyóng Kawayan Festival is held from 14-20 December to promote safer alternative noisemakers during the Christmas season.
+In Kidapawan, Cotabato, the Kanyóng Kawayan Festival is held from 14-20 December to promote safer alternative noisemakers during the Christmas season.
 Empty powdered milk cans are common projectiles used in the city-wide contest.

 A variant form, known as bong-bong, is used Mangaldan, Pangasinan, but fuelled by water and motor oil.

 The Department of Health has repeatedly warned against use of boga, which they classify as dangerous as it carries a risk of blast or burn injuries.
 A ban was ordered on 27 December 2005 against boga for the impending New Year’s Eve celebrations.
 Officials cited a variety of possible injuries from misuse of the device, mostly involving people inspecting the cannons for delayed explosions, resulting in damage to the facial region from eye injury to post-traumatic conjunctivitis.

 Of 178 firecracker-related injuries recorded in 28 December 2006, eighteen percent were confirmed to have been caused by boga.
 In December 2007, DOH officials maintained its ban on the devices, reminding the public with awareness campaigns.

 The Philippine National Police announced in December 2024 that it would suppress continued use of the devices notwithstanding the prevailing ban, and would track down people posting online boga-making tutorials.